(keep reading to learn what happened)

 Apart from this, Rick and Tricia also shut down their other restaurant, Damon’s Grill, due to bad reviews.

 What happened to the J Willy’s owners?

-Per the latest news that we were able to find, Rick is now busy working selling, finding and restoring classic cars.
+Per the latest news that I was able to find, Rick is now busy working selling, finding and restoring classic cars.

-We’re not sure what Tricia or John are up to – if you know anything, let us know in the comments section.
+I’m not sure what Tricia or John are up to – if you know anything, let me know in the comments section.

 Final thoughts on J Willy’s Barbecue House

 Overall, J Willy’s Barbecue House was definitely not a Kitchen Nightmares success story, as it closed just a year after the J Willy’s Gordon Ramsay visit.

 The property was later demolished in 2015 and it seems to still be vacant to this day, though there is a listing for a new development.